mike-u/EditChromeThemes/README.md

 ![](http://i.imgur.com/ubP4q6I.png)

+It's a good idea to edit the *name* field too since you'll be making your own custom theme.

 ## Changing images

 You'll also see an *images* subsection in the manifest.json.
 Here you can specify what images will be used, and where.
 To change an image, you'll need to put the changes in the images folder, which can be found in the same place you found your manifest.json.